October 24, 2023Review Recipe

-If you like French onion soup, then you’ll love these juicy French onion pork chops.
-Smothered in a rich and meaty caramelized onion gravy and topped with melted cheese, these pork chops are extra-tender and smell amazing as they cook.
+You’ll love these juicy French onion pork chops if you are a fan of French onion soup.
+Smothered in a rich and meaty caramelized onion gravy and topped with melty cheese, these pork chops are extra-tender and smell amazing while they cook.

 - 2 tablespoons of olive oil

 - 1½ yellow onions, sliced into thin rounds

 - 1 teaspoon of coarse sea salt, divided in half

 - 2 or 3 sprigs of fresh thyme, plus more for garnish

 - 4 to 6 boneless pork chops, about 1 inch thick

 - 1 to 2 cloves of garlic, minced